symfony-cmf/symfony-cmf-docs/book/handling_multilang.rst

 -----------------------------

 The CoreBundle needs to be configure with the available locales.
-If it is not configured with locales, it registeres a listener that removes all translation mapping from PHPCR-ODM documents.
+If it is not configured with locales, it registries a listener that removes all translation mapping from PHPCR-ODM documents.

 .. configuration-block::